 How to make fermented Cucumber Kimchi Pickles in 3-5 days with 20 minutes of hands-on time!
 Easy to make and full of healthy, gut-supporting probiotics.

 It is through the accrual of small moments, if we have the willingness to pay attention, that we find our day-to-day life is our most important teacher.
 Adyashanti

 Here’s a recipe for all the fermenters out there- Cucumber Kimchi Pickles!
-They are basically half-sour, slightly- fermented cucumbers -but with the addition of Korean flavors like chilies, chilies, garlic, and either fish sauce or miso paste (for a vegan version).
+They are basically half-sour, slightly- fermented cucumbers -like pickles- but with the addition of Korean flavors like chilies, chilies, garlic, and either fish sauce or miso paste (for a vegan version).